nebari-dev/nebari/docs/source/installation/login.md

 ![Set Password in Keycloak](../images/keycloak_user_password.png)

-It is best to unset the 'Temporary' on/off button so the user won't be forced to change the password on first login.
+It's best to unset the 'Temporary' on/off button so the user won't be forced to change the password on first login.

 ## Login to QHub